 - Graduate students who are seeking funding to attend a conference or convention must be presenting, either verbally or at a poster session, etc. However, this is not required for workshops or seminars where presentations are not possible/applicable.

 - Please note that Experiential Learning Fund awards could impact financial aid.
-Student Resources & Engagement reports ELF awards to the Financial Aid office.
+Student Services reports ELF awards to the Financial Aid office.
 Please contact Financial Aid office with questions.

 You are encouraged to submit a propsal even if you have not yet been accepted to your program/activity or are not 100% sure you will participate.
 You are able to decline funds awarded to you, but late applications will not be accepted.

-- Students selected to receive funding are required to sign necessary travel funds agreements, waiver of liability forms, and discuss disbursement options with CoF Student Resources & Engagement.
+- Students selected to receive funding are required to sign necessary travel funds agreements, waiver of liability forms, and discuss disbursement options with the College of Forestry Student Services Office.

 - Students who receive Experiential Leaning funds will be required to: